chiliproject/cookbook/README.md

   * `session['key']` - The name of the cookie.
   * `session['session_path']` - The path scope of the session cookie, by default the same as the instance path
 * `configuration` - Set any allowed values of the configuration.yml file.
 Some restrictions apply.
 Please see the description in the node attributes section.
 * `email_delivery` - Configure the settings for email delivery, i.e. how to reach the SMTP server.
-This overrides the default sessings of the node.
+This overrides the default settings of the node.
 See there for more details.
   * `email_delivery[:hostname]` - Use either the `hostname` or the `role` to define the SMTP server to be used for sending mails.
 If the role is set, it has precedence
   * `email_delivery[:role]`
   * `email_delivery[:port]` - Port where the SMTP server listens.